XRPLF/xrpl-dev-portal/content/tutorial-gateway-guide.md

 ### XRP ###

-XRP is the native [cryptocurrency](https://ripple.com/knowledge_center/math-based-currency/) of the Ripple Consensus Ledger.
+**XRP** is the native cryptocurrency of the Ripple Consensus Ledger.
 Like issuances, XRP can be freely sent and exchanged among Ripple addresses.
 Unlike issuances, XRP is not tied to an accounting relationship.
 XRP can be sent directly from any Ripple address to any other, without going through a gateway or liquidity provider.
-This helps make XRP a convenient [bridge currency](https://ripple.com/knowledge_center/bridge-currency-2/).
+This helps make XRP a convenient bridge currency.
+For more information on XRP, see the [XRP Portal](https://ripple.com/xrp-portal/).

-XRP also serves other purposes in the RCL, in particular as [a protective measure against spamming the network](https://ripple.com/knowledge_center/abuse-protection/).
+XRP also serves other purposes in the RCL, in particular as a protective measure against spamming the network.
 All Ripple addresses need a small amount of XRP to pay the costs of maintaining the Ripple Consensus Ledger.
-The [transaction cost](concept-transaction-cost.html) and [reserve](concept-reserves.html) are neutral fees not paid to any party.
+The [transaction cost](concept-transaction-cost.html) and [reserve](concept-reserves.html) are neutral fees denoted in XRP and not paid to any party.

 Issuing gateways do not need to accumulate or exchange XRP.
 They must only hold a small balance of XRP to send transactions through the network.
 The XRP equivalent of $10 USD should be enough for at least one year of transaction costs for a busy gateway.